 A lifelong resident of Highland Park, Mr. Goodman demonstrated through time, effort, and generous donations, his commitment to improving the quality of life in the Highland Park/Highwood community.

-Wally Nathan (right), Past Chairman and HPCF Executive Committee member, presenting the 2014 Jack Blane Community Service Award to Bruce Goodman
+Wally Nathan (right), HPCF Board member and Past Chairman, presenting the 2014 Jack Blane Community Service Award to Bruce Goodman